 - If you want to find issues which you have snoozed for the future, you can use an inverse JQL query:

 - These JQL statements can be combined with other queries you make to power Dashboards and other configured items such as JIRA Portfolio plans.

 - But what do you do if you need an issue to pop back up if someone else updates, comments, or transitions it?

 - If you have a JIRA Service Desk project then you can use Service Desk Automation to automatically clear the Snooze Until value

-- If you need to handle this in JIRA Core or JIRA Software projects you will need to use the Automation for JIRA (server, cloud) add-on and configure it to also clear the Snooze Until field when an issue is updated
+- If you need to handle this in JIRA Core or JIRA Software projects you will need to use the Automation for JIRA (server, cloud) app and configure it to also clear the Snooze Until field when an issue is updated